skooter500/OOP-2017-2018/README.md

 Important Unity stuff to know (there are great tutorials online for all this stuff):

-The Unity editor
+- The Unity editor
-Using Unity with Visual Studio
+- Using Unity with Visual Studio
-GameObjects, GameComponents
+- GameObjects, GameComponents
-Vector3, Quaternions
+- Vector3, Quaternions
-Transforms & parenting
+- Transforms & parenting
-Exposing c# properties to Unity
+- Exposing c# properties to Unity
-Start & Update methods
+- Start & Update methods
-Using tags
+- Using tags
-Using the input manager
+- Using the input manager
-Instianting GameObjects from prefabs
+- Instianting GameObjects from prefabs
-Colliders & triggers
+- Colliders & triggers
-Rigidbodies, forces & torque
+- Rigidbodies, forces & torque

+[This Unity project](Unity/UnityIdioms) has examples of all of these.

 ## Lab
 ## Learning Outcomes